lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

 The _unit-address_ can be used to distinguish between several subnodes of the same type.
-It can be a real register address, typically a base address, e.g., the base address of the register space of a specific UART interface, but also a plain instance number, you when describing a multi-core MCU by using a `/cpus` node, with two instances `cpu@0` and `cpu@1` for each CPU core.
+It can be a real register address, typically a base address, e.g., the base address of the register space of a specific UART interface, but also a plain instance number, e.g., when describing a multi-core MCU by using a `/cpus` node, with two instances `cpu@0` and `cpu@1` for each CPU core.

 The fact that the _unit-address_ is also used for the register address of a device is also the reason why each node with a _unit-address_ **must** have the property `reg` - and any node _without_ a _unit-address_ must _not_ have the property `reg`.
 While we don't know anything about the exact syntax of the property and its value yet, clearly seems redundant in the above example.
-In a real devicetree, however, the `reg` property usually provides more information and can therefore be seen as a more detailed view of the addressable resources within a node.
+In a real devicetree, however, the `reg` property usually provides _more_ information, e.g., the length of the address space, and can therefore be seen as a more detailed view of the addressable resources within a node.

 Let's finish up on the node name with a convention that ensures, that each node in the devicetree can be uniquely identified by specifying its full _path_.
 For any node name and property at the same level in the tree:
-- in the case of _node-name_ without an _unit-address_ the _node-name_ should be unique,
+- in the case of _node-name_ without an _unit-address_ the `node-name` must be unique,
-- or if a node has a _unit-address_, then the full `node-name@unit-address` should be unique.
+- or if a node has a _unit-address_, then the full `node-name@unit-address` must be unique.

 Now we can address all of our nodes using their full path.
 As you might imagine, within a more complex devicetree the paths become quite long, and if you'd ever need to reference a node (we'll see how that works in practice later) this is quite tedious, which is why any node can be assigned a unique _node label_: